 We are delighted to invite you to attend the upcoming sessions in our series, Leading in Turbulent Times.
-Featuring IMD faculty, these webinars will appear live every second Friday at 11am CET on Zoom.
+Featuring IMD faculty, these webinars will appear live every second Friday at 11am CEST on Zoom.

 IMD Professors Katharina Lange, Frederic Dalsace and Didier Bonnet introduce the Customer-Centricity Cube (Desirability, Viability and Feasibility) and its three corresponding leadership capabilities (Empathy, Humility and Audicity).

 To achieve genuine agility and resilience, companies first have to commit themselves to stability.
 This session with Robert Hooijberg, IMD Professor of Organizational Behavior, focuses on how to bring stability to your team and organization.
 How do you turn the crisis into an opportunity for you and your organization?